 Restoration and preservation.
 Contrary to pure feature based frameworks (see section 4.2), some assembly processes incorporate a priori knowledge about the application domain.
-We classify them as meso-geometric analyses, because they extract local descriptors, but they are not independent on the local or global object topology.
-Pottery reconstruction, for example, benefits particularly well from exploiting the fact that most pottery was created on a potter's wheel, that is, the final assembly is expected to be radially symmetric [WC04a, WC04b, WC08].
+We classify them as meso-geometric analyses, because they extract local descriptors, but they are not independent on the local or global object geometry.
+Pottery reconstruction, for example, benefits particularly well from exploiting the fact that most pottery was created on a potter's wheel, that is, the final assembly is expected to be radially symmetric [WC04a, WC04b, WC08] (Fig. 18(a)).
 In its most stringent form, however, this assumption may prove unstable in the presence of very small or flat fragments [KS04] and wherever there are larger imperfections in the earthenware.
-Cohen et al. [CLE12] hence choose less-stringent continuity criteria by matching weighted curve moments across adjacent sherd surfaces, and Kikuchi et al. [KO13] pursue a similar goal in the context of cranial reconstruction from skull fragments: they fit a parametric Bézier surface to the surface of each neurocranial fragment to predict the surface shape of adjacent fragments, thus finding matches through surface extrapolation rather than just contour matching.
+Cohen et al. [CLE12] hence choose less-stringent continuity criteria by matching weighted curve moments across adjacent sherd surfaces (Fig. 18(b)), and Kikuchi et al. [KO13] pursue a similar goal in the context of cranial reconstruction from skull fragments: they fit a parametric Bézier surface to the surface of each neurocranial fragment to predict the surface shape of adjacent fragments, thus finding matches through surface extrapolation rather than just contour matching.
 Similar approaches exploit skull symmetry to drive the re-assembly and completion tasks [LYW11, WYLL11].
 Other applications, such as architectural reconstruction from fractured masonry, require extracting different structural cues, such as the main orientation of architectural features.
-A particularly challenging case are Gothic spires, where Laugerotte et al. [LW04a] extract dominant directions in a way resilient to the presence of ornamental features.
-Although lost, when the overall shape of the ruined monument is roughly known, virtual anastylosis [CFB13,TFK09] is another application that performs local geometrical analysis for the archaeological and architectural reconstruction of a historic site, after a careful study of the remaining original elements.
+A particularly challenging case are Gothic spires, where Laugerotte et al. [LW04a] extract dominant directions in a way that is resilient to the presence of ornamental features.
+Although lost, when the overall shape of a destroyed monument is known roughly, virtual anastylosis [CFB13, TFK09] is another application that performs local geometrical analysis for the archaeological and architectural reconstruction of a historic site, after a careful study of the remaining original elements.